weewx/weewx/docs_src/reference/weewx-options/stdrestful.md

 #### password

-Set to your WOW-BE Authentication Key.
+Set to your WOW-BE station password.
 Required.
-This is not the same as your WOW-BE user password.
-It is a 6 digit numerical PIN, unique for your station.
+This is not the same as your WOW-BE website password.
+While it can be a 6 digit numerical PIN, it's highly recommended you set a more complex password instead.

 #### log_success